Lakulisha

-According to some scholars, Lakulisha is the founder of the Pashupata sect.
-While, another section argues that the Pashupata doctrine was already in existence before Lakulisha, and he was only its first formal preceptor.
+According to some scholars, Lakulisha was the founder of the Pashupata sect.
+Others argue that the Pashupata doctrine was already in existence before Lakulisha, and he was only its first formal preceptor.

-According to a tradition stated in the Linga Purana, Lakulisha is considered as the 28th and the last avatar of Shiva and the propounder of Yoga system.
-According to the same tradition, Lakulisha had four disciples, viz., Kaurushya, Garga, Mitra and Kushika.

-According to another tradition mentioned in the Avanti Khanda of the Skanda Purana, Lakulisha and his four disciples while passing Mahakalavana, installed a linga at that place, which was then known as Kayavarohaneshvara.
-The Kurma Purana (Chap.
-53), the Vayu Purana (Chap.
-23), and the Linga Purana (Chap.
-24) predicted that Shiva (Maheshvara) would appear in the form of a wandering monk called 'Lakulin' or 'Nakulisha', and that he would have four disciples named, Kushika, Garga, Mitra, and Kanrushya, who would re-establish the cult of Pashupati and would therefore be called Pashupata(s).
+According to a tradition stated in the Linga Purana, Lakulisha is considered as the 28th and the last avatar of Shiva and the propounder of the Yoga system.
+In this tradition, Lakulisha had four disciples: Kaurushya, Garga, Mitra and Kushika.
+According to another tradition mentioned in the Avanti Khanda of the Skanda Purana, Lakulisha and his four disciples installed a linga at Mahakalavana, which was then known as Kayavarohaneshvara.
+The Kurma Purana (Chapter 53), the Vayu Purana (Chapter 23), and the Linga Purana (Chapter 24) predicted that Shiva (Maheshvara) would appear in the form of a wandering monk called 'Lakulin' or 'Nakulisha', and that he would have four disciples named Kushika, Garga, Mitra, and Kanrushya, who would re-establish the cult of Pashupati and would therefore be called Pashupata(s).
 Lakulisha was the fruition of these divine predictions.
 According to Vayu Purana V. 1.23.202-214, Lakulisha was a contemporary of Vyasa and Krishna, and was the 28th incarnation of Rudra (Shiva).